View a detailed organization chart for the CIO area.

 Enterprise Infrastructure (EI) provides support for networks, telephony, data centers, storage and computing platforms, email and calendaring, identity management.

-Enterprise Applications (EA) provides support for ERP systems (Human Resources, Financial, and Student Information systems), learning management systems (UVaCollab), and departmental custom applications.
+Enterprise Applications (EA) provides support for ERP systems (Human Resources, Financial, and Student Information systems), and departmental custom applications.

 User Experience and Engagement

-User Experience and Engagement (UEE) provides support services such as classroom IT and AV support, departmental computing support (LSP coordination and site licensing), help services (IT help desk and secondary support), customer communications and outreach.
+User Experience and Engagement (UEE) provides support services such as classroom IT and AV support, departmental computing support (LSP coordination and site licensing), help services (IT help desk and secondary support), customer communications and outreach, and learning management systems (UVaCollab).